HECTA-UoM/ClinicalNMT/README.md

       primaryClass={cs.CL}
 }

-Submitted to Frontiers in Digital Health - Health Informatics

 # resources
 The dataset used is available for research purposes, please contact: Serge Gladkoff, CEO, Logrus Global (https://logrusglobal.com/)